The Finland – Japan connection is real. I understood it the moment I arrived in Japan.

 Finnish and Japanese Forests are Spiritual Places

-No wonder for that Finland Japan connection!
+All that being said, it’s no wonder that there’s such a strong Finland Japan connection!
 The two countries genuinely are soul sisters.

 Do you feel a connection with some other country than your own?
 Do you think countries can be soul sisters?
 Comment below!